Virtual Vocations

 ADA and Remote Workers

 The ADA includes provisions for telecommuting as a reasonable accommodation for employees with disabilities.
 However, employers who have deemed remote work as infeasible for a particular position or job responsibility are generally allowed to deny employees remote work options regardless of disability status.
 As Bloomberg Law reports, employers aren’t afraid to fire back when employees file lawsuits after being denied remote work arrangements.
-Therefore, telecommute jobseekers need to be mindful of the feasibility of remote work for the jobs to which they apply and focus on employers who prioritize telecommuting as a normal part of their business.
+Therefore, remote jobseekers need to be mindful of the feasibility of remote work for the jobs to which they apply and focus on employers who prioritize telecommuting as a normal part of their business.

 Additionally, employees with disabilities who strictly apply for remote work positions do not necessarily have to declare their disabilities during the hiring process.
-For example, if a job is already posted as 100% telecommute, and the applicant is clearly qualified and capable of fulfilling the job responsibilities, there may be no reason for an employee to announce their disability.
+For example, if a job is already posted as 100% remote, and the applicant is clearly qualified and capable of fulfilling the job responsibilities, there may be no reason for an employee to announce their disability.

 4. Equal Pay Act